EllieZhangy/Artwork-Classification-and-Style-Transfer/README.md

 This project leverages a curated dataset from Kaggle's "Best Artworks of All Time," encompassing 50 most influential artists and 17,548 distinct images.
 ## Problem Overview
 ### Objective
-Our project was bifurcated into two primary objectives:
 1) Conduct image classification to accurately categorize paintings of different artists.
 2) Conduct style transfer to mimic and transfer artistic styles.
 ### Image Classification: